ewolff/microservice-istio/HOW-TO-RUN.md

 Use `kubectl apply -f failing-order-service.yaml` to deploy a version of the order microservice that answers 50% of all requests with an http status code of 500.
+Use `failing-order-service-gcp.yaml` instead of `failing-order-service.yaml` if you run on Google Cloud.
+Use `failing-order-service-dockerhub.yaml` if you haven't built the Docker container yourself.

 If you access the order microservice's web UI or if you make shipping and invoicing poll the order microservice, you will likely receive an error.